spacemeshos/docs/docs/experimental/node-split.md

 The actual differences to the default config are pretty minimal.

-The most important are addition of `"node-service-address": "http://0.0.0.0:9099"` in the `main` section, and the definition of `"grpc-local-services": ["smeshing_identities_v2alpha1"]` in the `api` section.
+The most important is the addition of `"node-service-address": "http://0.0.0.0:9099"` in the `main` section, and the definition of `"grpc-local-services": ["smeshing_identities_v2alpha1"]` in the `api` section.